Performance Of Ghanaian Players Abroad Wrap Up

 DENMARK

 Collins Tanor cameoed for Hobro IK when they lost 5-2 to Midtjylland.
-Micheal Baidoo was not included in the visitors squad.
+Micheal Baidoo was not included in the victors squad.

 FINLAND